-Friday Favs – Blog is the New Black makes Strawberries and Cream Scones
+Friday Faves – Blog is the New Black makes Strawberries and Cream Scones

 Happy Friday everyone!
 How was your week?
 Mine was pretty good and I’m definitely looking forward to the weekend.
 Today for Friday Favs, I have Liz from Blog is the New Black.
 Isn’t that such a cute blog name?
 I love it!
 Liz is another local Boston blogger – I love the blogging community here in Boston.
 It’s been so fun meeting other people who have this crazy little hobby.
 I’m sure after you see this post, you’ll be following Liz in her adventures in the kitchen as well.

 Hey, Beantown Baker readers!
 My name is Liz and I share my recipes over at Blog is the New Black.
 My recipes ran the gamut from indulgent dinners and desserts to the more figure-friendly sides, salads, entrees.
 As an avid reader of Jen’s blog, I was flattered (and psyched!) when I got an email from her asking me if I’d like to do a guest post on her site.
 My answer, of course, was an enthusiastic “YES!”